How to convert HTML to PDF: 10 best tools compared

 Nutrient has SDKs for JavaScript, Python, Ruby, PHP, Java, and .NET.
 See the PDF SDK page for the full list.

-In practice, teams use open source tools for small internal scripts or low-risk exports, and choose Nutrient Document Engine when HTML-to-PDF conversion is part of a mission-critical workflow (invoices, statements, contracts, reports) where layout, security, and reliability can’t break.
+In practice, teams use open source tools for small internal scripts or low-risk exports and choose Nutrient Document Engine when HTML-to-PDF conversion is part of a production workflow (invoices, statements, contracts, reports) where layout, security, and reliability matter.

 Start a free trial or talk to Sales.